-Moreover, adventures of the sort Hakluyt publicized are of particular interest to the hearty and adventurous young.
+Moreover, adventures of the sort Hakluyt publicized are of particular interest to the hearty, curious, and adventurous young.
 John Donne, born in 1572, was an eighteen-year-old student when the first edition of Voyages and Discoveries appeared, and he could not have helped being inspired by these tales of adventure.
-As A. C. Partridge points out, “Donne’s imagination was powerfully influenced by his most recent reading, not of the poems of his contemporaries, but of encyclopedic treatises.”2 Donne was sufficiently influenced that he undertook his own voyages.
-“Donne not only went abroad but travelled so extensively that several of his friends actually thought of him as a traveler.”3 Initially, he spent time on the European Continent, and “it is probable that his travels [there] extended over the three years ending in 1591.”4 He also joined two sea expeditions, the first to Cadiz in 1596 and the second to the Azores in the following year.5
+As A. C. Partridge points out, “Donne’s imagination was powerfully influenced by his most recent reading, not of the poems of his contemporaries, but of encyclopedic treatises.”
+(2) Donne was sufficiently influenced that he undertook his own voyages.
+“Donne not only went abroad but travelled so extensively that several of his friends actually thought of him as a traveler.”
+(3) Initially, he spent time on the European Continent, and “it is probable that his travels [there] extended over the three years ending in 1591.”
+(4) He also joined two sea expeditions, the first to Cadiz in 1596 and the second to the Azores the following year.
+(5)

 While much of Donne’s work cannot be dated accurately, certainly Juvenilia: Or Paradoxes and Problems belongs to the period of his own great explorations.

 Even as early as this, Donne was making use of the metaphor of exploration.
-The section of Juvenilia titled “Problem: Why Does the Pox So Much Affect to Undermine the Nose?” refers to mice as “Indian vermin” that “defeat elephants by gnawing their proboscis.”7 A few lines later he says that the “Cold was able to show the high-way to noses in Muscovia.”8 The first of these two references alludes to one early aim of English exploration: the establishment of an easy and profitable overland route to the Orient.
-Journeys by men like Anthony Jenkins, who traveled through Russia into the Middle East during 1558 and 15599, were originally undertaken to discover such a route, and subsequently publicized by Hakluyt.
+The section of Juvenilia titled “Problem: Why Does the Pox So Much Affect to Undermine the Nose?” refers to mice as “Indian vermin” that “defeat elephants by gnawing their proboscis.”
+(7) A few lines later he says that the “Cold was able to show the high-way to noses in Muscovia.”
+(8) The first of these two references alludes to one early aim of English exploration: the establishment of an easy and profitable overland route to the Orient.
+Journeys by men like Anthony Jenkins, who traveled through Russia into the Middle East during 1558 and 1559 (9), were originally undertaken to discover such a route and were subsequently publicized by Hakluyt.
 The second quote is a more specific reference to the abortive pursuit of a Northeast Passage to the Orient.
-Hakluyt mentions several such voyages, beginning with the expedition lead by Sir Hugh Willoughby in 1553, and ending with Stephen Burrough’s exploration as far as the mouth of the River Ob and inland to Moscow from 1556 through 1557.10
+Hakluyt mentions several such voyages, beginning with the expedition lead by Sir Hugh Willoughby in 1553, and ending with Stephen Burrough’s exploration as far as the mouth of the River Ob and inland to Moscow from 1556 through 1557.
+(10)

 Donne continues his extensive use of the metaphor of exploration in the third line, which intimates that the turmoils of love can be likened to the tossing of a ship in storm, for both cause sickness.

-India, whose deltaic shape, fabulous treasures, and exotic sexuality successfully merge the pleasures of love with the profits of a successful voyage, is a particular and potent metaphor.
+India, whose deltaic shape, fabulous treasures, and frank and exotic exuality successfully merge the pleasures of love with the profits of a successful voyage, is a particular and potent metaphor.

-As with any exploration there are adventures and difficulties along the way.
+As with any exploration, there are adventures and difficulties along the way.
 From the beginning of the actual search, Donne is pregnant with allusions to journeys of adventure and discovery.
-“The hair a forest of ambushes, / Of springes, snares, fetters and manacles.”22 These lines allude to aboriginal attacks in the jungles of both Africa and the Americas.
+“The hair a forest of ambushes, / Of springes, snares, fetters and manacles.”
+(22) On a literal level, these lines allude to aboriginal attacks in the jungles of both Africa and the Americas.
 But Donne engages the conceit of exploration even more fully than as simple descriptive detail.
 He utilizes an explorative methodology that literally reflects the entire thrust of the English endeavor to explore and exploit the world.

 The English people had entered late in discovering new trade routes to the East and new lands to the West.
 As a nation, England had to make the effort to discover new and apparently circumspect routes, like the Northeast and Northwest Passages.
 It was hoped that these routes would lead more directly to the treasures that were the goals of exploration and, at the same time, avoid the perils of the known trade routes.
 Donne’s conceit of exploration in “Love’s Progress” becomes thematic as he mirrors the English method in his metaphoric pursuit of the sexual reward of love.
 He begins the journey of love by describing the route most often followed, which is downward from the head of the woman to “her India.”
 There are, though, he points out, many difficulties in following this standard route—storms, shipwrecks, becalmings, savage ambushes, dangerous straits, and vast oceans to cross—before arriving at the source of the treasure.
 He suggests that the lover, like the English explorer seeking alternative, although less-direct routes to the Orient, would do better to embark upon a different and less traveled route which leads more leisurely and with fewer difficulties to the treasured prize.